 Waste management is the responsibility of the individual FUCHS companies.
 This requires setting and pursuing individual objectives based on local circumstances.
-In 2022, the CO_2 equivalents generated by the disposal of waste during the production of the lubricants accounted for a large share (21%) of the chosen gate-to-gate Scope 3 emissions.
-In order therefore to achieve the overall goal absolute
+In 2022, the CO2 equivalents generated by the disposal of waste during the production of the lubricants accounted for a large share (21%) of the chosen gate-to-gate Scope 3 emissions.
+In order therefore to achieve the overall goal of continuously reducing "gate-to-gate" emissions, a focus on effective waste management is essential.